Are you wondering if that anxiety deep down is the one more year syndrome?

 The very fact you are experiencing this one more year syndrome is because you have an ongoing conflict between your head and your heart.

-Your head is prodding you to accumulate a bigger safety margin of safety for your retirement corpus.
+Your head is prodding you to accumulate a bigger margin of safety for your retirement corpus.

-On the hand your heart is no longer in your current job.
+On the other hand, your heart is no longer in your current job.

 Hopefully at this stage you already have a clear idea on why you want early retirement.
 It is something that is pulling you towards itself.